nicholasgower/PlanetsLib/README.md

 #### Notes for contributors

 * In your pull requests, please list your changes in changelog.txt to be included in the next release.
-Please also update README.md to add sections for your new functionality (even with only 'Documentation pending') and add yourself to the contributors list.
+Please also update `README.md` to add sections for your new functionality (even with only 'Documentation pending') and add yourself to the contributors list.
 * Contributions MUST be tested before a PR is made, ideally with multiple planets installed.
 * We aim to avoid any breaking changes.
+    * If an API is removed from the documentation, that does not mean it is no longer supported.
 * Feel free to use the file `todo.md`.

 ## Planet definitions

 PlanetsLib provides an API to define planets and space locations.

-The reasons one may choose to use it over a plain `data:extend` are that you can specify positions with respect to a parent body, so if the parent body is moved by another mod your planet will move with it.
-Its starmap sprite will be on a higher layer than the parent's, and a sprite for the orbit can be supplied as well.
+The reasons one may choose to use it over a plain `data:extend` are that you can specify positions with respect to a parent body.
+If the parent body is moved by another mod your planet will move with it.
+A sprite for the orbit can also be supplied.

 * `PlanetsLib:extend(configs)` — A wrapper/replacement for `data:extend`.
 Should not be called in `data-final-fixes`.
 Throws an error if passed `distance` or `orientation`.
 Each config instead takes the fields listed below.
     * `type` — `"planet"` or `"space-location"`